 Be a Mentor to Someone

-The best way to check how much you know about your work is by trying to pass it on to someone else.
+The best way to check how much you know about your work and boost content authority is by trying to pass it on to someone else.
 Invite students or freelancers to apply for a mentorship period with your agency or yourself.
 Promise to show them the ropes of the industry in exchange for the learning experience of teaching someone about your niche.

-This can be an amazing way to secure your place as an authoritative figure in your industry, expand your knowledge further and let people know that you love your job.
+This can be an amazing way to secure your place as an expert in your industry, expand your knowledge further and let people know that you love your job.
 Mentorship won’t take up much of your time and you will effectively become a role-model to someone young and inexperienced.

 The secret to maintaining your content authority status is to never stop learning.
 While it can be daunting to constantly read new books and attend new conferences, it is also important for the longevity of your reputation.

 People that are familiar with your work habits and reviews will immediately know whether or not you are a reliable source at that particular moment.
 Content creators that are out of touch with reality and current trends will rarely grow and become prominent in their fields.

 Don’t stop learning and always look for new ways to expand on what you already know as a content authority figure.